 Living for and with our most vulnerable neighbors.

-Through our Center for Practical Theology we provide opportunities to theologically reflect on and practically engage with practices and policies that directly relate to and impact life in community with our most vulnerable neighbors.
+Through our Center for Practical Theology we provide opportunities to theologically reflect on and practically engage with practices and policies that directly relate to and impact reconciliation demonstrated through life in community with our most vulnerable neighbors.
 The Center's programs include mission team workshops, internships/apprenticeships, training events, speaking engagements, and an intensive Reconcilation and Justice Academy.
-The Center also hosts a blog documenting and educating about life in community with the vulnerable.
+The Center also hosts a blog about life in community with the vulnerable.

 Through the Community Sustainability Project we help create opportunities and institutions that develop, strengthen, express and sustain the individual, neighborhood and community.

-Church on the Street is also a founding member of TraffickLight, an international task force created to bring together partner organizations to colaborate in the fight against human trafficking.
+Church on the Street is also a founding member of TraffickLight, an international coalition created to bring together partner organizations to collaborate in the fight against human trafficking.

 (For more information about our mission and vision click here for our document The Theological, Historical and Practical Vision.)